mansengstedt/spring-ai-llms/README.md

 - Docker installed and running with some models
 - OpenApi account, quota and key for external LLMs to use
 - Anthropic account, quota and key for external LLMs to use
+- Gemini account, project, role, quota and key for external LLMs to use